bdwyertech/chef-rundeck2/README.md

 ## Credits
 This Gem leans heavily on Seth Vargo's `ChefAPI` gem.
 I also took many ideas from his Gem to build this one, as I've never written anything like this before.
 Thank you, Seth, for both the `ChefAPI` gem and for your consistent high quality contributions to the DevOps community.

-Also, thank you to Adam Jacob for initially developing the `chef-rundeck` gem which served as a baseline for building the Options Provider portion of this one.
+Also, thank you to Adam Jacob for initially developing the `chef-rundeck` gem which served as a baseline for building the Resource Provider portion of this one.
 Thanks for Chef, you've greatly reduce the amount of chaos in my work life!

 ## Installation